asulik1988/nova-codex/README.md

 Any model available with [Responses API](https://platform.openai.com/docs/api-reference/responses).
 The default is `o4-mini`, but pass `--model gpt-4o` or set `model: gpt-4o` in your config file to override.

+Codex CLI also supports Amazon Bedrock's Nova Pro model.
+To use it:
+1. Ensure your AWS credentials are properly configured (via environment variables or AWS credentials file)
+2. Pass `--model amazon.nova-pro-v1:0` or set `model: amazon.nova-pro-v1:0` in your config file

 </details>

 ---